pritykinlab/pritykinlab_onboarding/README.md

 Login.
 Open iterm.
 Run `ssh {computing_id}@argo.princeton.edu`
 1. If you see something about adding a key, just say yes (this just happens on the first try
 2. Password instructions through email

+## Yuri Directory on Argo
+1. Create a new folder with your name in `/Genomics/pritykinlab`
+2. This directory has mounted to it all the storage for the lab, so it is recommended to use this directory directly

 ## Using the Terminal
 1. Know some unix commands.
 I would not memorize commands, just do what you can to get the job done.
 Know stuff about directory navigation everything else is extra: https://www.geeksforgeeks.org/linux-tutorial/